Our Guide to

 The heart and soul of Africa

-This vast East African country is the top destination for a truly immersive safari experience.
+Tanzania Safaris offer a vast wilderness with impressive wildlife numbers and so much more.
 Nestled within the Great Lakes region, Tanzania is home to some of Africa’s most famous landmarks, from Mount Kilimanjaro to the Serengeti National Park, Ngorongoro Crater and the mountain ranges that fissure through the main land to form the Great Rift Valley.

 When it comes to wildlife, a Tanzania safari is without peer.
 With a prominent Northern Tanzania safari circuit and Southern circuit, the options are impressive.
 Wide open plains offer up an abundance of wildlife, with ample chance to spot the famous Big Five, more than one thousand bird species and the singular spectacle of the annual great wildebeest migration.
 Look on in awe as hundreds of thousands of wildebeest migrate across the Masai Mara, attempting perilous Mara river crossings and facing constant threat from the predators that shadow their every movement.
 Up to two million animals participate in the migration each year, including wildebeest, zebra, antelope, and numerous predatory species.